Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Introduction

+where the final three bonding systems respectively capture the $\pi$-electron delocalisation within each cyclopentadienyl ring and an illustrative Fe–Cp back-donation pool.
+The precise choice of bonding systems is not unique, but the representation makes explicit which interactions are localised and which are genuinely multi-centre and delocalised.

+Classical Lewis theory assumes that bonding can be decomposed into independent two-centre, two-electron (2c–2e) bonds.
+This assumption already breaks down for electron-deficient and organometallic systems.
+In ferrocene, bonding is inherently delocalised and multi-centre: the $\pi$ electrons of each cyclopentadienyl (Cp) ring are shared simultaneously among five Fe–C interactions \emph{and} participate in the aromatic C–C bonding within the ring, while the iron centre additionally back-donates $d$ electrons into Cp $\pi^\ast$ orbitals.
+Any single Lewis-style graph is therefore forced into an unsatisfactory choice: either (i) ten localised Fe–C bonds, which destroys aromaticity and miscounts electrons, or (ii) two abstract “coordinate” Fe$\leftarrow$Cp bonds, which conceal explicit Fe–C adjacency and geometry.

+The Dietz representation avoids this false dichotomy by separating \emph{pairwise adjacency} from \emph{electron delocalisation}.
+Explicit two-centre edges (Fe–C, C–C, C–H, etc.) are retained to preserve neighbourhood structure and geometry, while delocalised interactions are encoded via labelled bonding systems $(s,F)$—electron pools of size $s$ spanning a finite set of edges $F$.
+This permits a faithful representation in which Cp aromaticity, Fe–C coordination, and back-donation coexist without inventing artificial bond types or sacrificing chemical semantics.

+Listings~\ref{lst:diborane-adt} and~\ref{lst:ferrocene-adt} provide concrete stress-tests of this approach.
+Diborane contains two $\mathrm{B\text{–}H\text{–}B}$ bridges that are standardly described as two-electron three-centre (3c–2e) bonds, while ferrocene is characterised by $\eta^5$ (haptic) coordination between the iron centre and each Cp ring.\cite{IUPACGoldBookElectronDeficientBond,Brammer2022TUCAN} In both cases, the localised $\sigma$ framework is expressed as an ordinary adjacency set (\texttt{localBonds}), and each bridge or coordination interaction is represented as an explicit bonding system with a specified electron count distributed over multiple edges.
+Multi-centre bonding is therefore expressed directly, rather than being squeezed into an ill-fitting 2-centre formalism.
-Despite satisfying the three requirements identified in \citep{krenn2022selfies} for representation beyond organic chemistry---namely, the ability to represent delocalized bonding, explicit labeling of terminal hydrogen atoms, and advanced stereochemistry such as in cumulenes---Krenn et al. describe the Dietz representation (apparently mischaracterized as using hypergraphs) as one that ``leads to complicated nested sets of brackets that may be hard to comprehend'' \citep{krenn2022selfies}.

-Although set-theoretic notation may be unfamiliar, the definition or ``grammar'' of the constitution of a molecule can be efficiently described.
-This stands in contrast to SMILES strings or SELFIES strings (which as an additional challenge contains overloading of symbols in the grammar \cite{krenn2022selfies}).
+Despite satisfying the three requirements identified by Krenn et~al.\ for representations beyond organic chemistry—namely support for delocalised bonding, explicit terminal hydrogens, and advanced stereochemical phenomena such as cumulenes—Dietz-style representations are described in that work (apparently mischaracterised as hypergraphs) as leading to “complicated nested sets of brackets that may be hard to comprehend.”\cite{krenn2022selfies} While the set-theoretic notation may be unfamiliar, the underlying constitution of a molecule admits a compact and unambiguous grammar.
+This stands in contrast to SMILES and SELFIES strings, whose linear grammars rely on overloaded symbols and traversal-dependent conventions to encode bonding semantics.\cite{krenn2022selfies}